Midwestern Vintner Saves The Forgotten Grapes That Saved Europe's Wines

 A soil scientist by training, Eisterhold liked the dirt on the Missouri River bluffs north of Kansas City, Mo.

-"The Missouri River was the edge of the Ice Age sheet," he said, standing on the balcony at Vox Vineyards, six rolling acres of grapevines just outside Weston, Mo.
+"The Missouri River was the edge of the Ice Age sheet," he said, standing on the balcony at Vox Vineyards, 6 rolling acres of grapevines just outside Weston, Mo.
 "The soil is thinner with smaller particles.
 [It's] not high in organic matter or vegetative growth, which is what we want when we're interested in fruit."

 These grapes are hearty enough to thrive in the Midwest's typically cold winters and hot summers, and they are highly resistant to pests.

-The best wines say something about the soil, the climate and even the culture where the grapes are grown, according to Doug Frost, a wine expert who possesses the rare combination of both a Master of Wine and Master Sommelier.
+The best wines say something about the soil, the climate and even the culture where the grapes are grown, according to Doug Frost, a wine expert who possesses the rare combination of both Master of Wine and Master Sommelier distinctions.

-"[When] you taste a wine, you can say to yourself, I can't taste this any place except this one place north of Kansas City that has this grape growing there — and it tastes just like this," he said.
+"[When] you taste a wine, you can say to yourself, I can't taste this anyplace except this one place north of Kansas City that has this grape growing there — and it tastes just like this," he said.
 "That uniqueness is what you hope for."

 The history